redlibrarian/redlibrarian.github.io/_posts/2020-06-01-force-harm-intellectual-freedom.markdown

 Police violence must end, but this can't happen without dismantling all the fundamental inequalities of capitalism itself.
-Perhaps next time a public library feels like calling the police in to confront peaceful protesters - as TPL did at the Palmerston branch - they will remember the images of police brutality exercised in the name of state institutions, including libraries.
+Perhaps next time a public library feels like calling the police in to confront peaceful protesters - as TPL did at the Palmerston branch [^1] - they will remember the images of police brutality exercised in the name of state institutions, including libraries.
 Perhaps they will then realize that a conversation must by definition be two-sided.
 To adopt Orwell's image, there can be no conversation when a boot is stamping on a human face forever.

+[^1]: CORRECTION: A manager at Toronto Public Library has been in touch with me to let me know that the public library cannot call in the police.
+The police themselves monitored protest preparations and deployed themselves to the Palmerston branch.
+Not sure if that makes it better or worse, but I did need offer a correction: TPL did not call in the police.